wenxuanyan/cs411-project/README.md

 # Objective
 1. Provide a well constructed and executable code
-2. Fulfill car renatal company's requirements
+2. Fulfill car rental company's requirements

 # Software
-Our software are construsted 100% by java and it has three classes
+Our software are construsted 100% by java and it has four classes
 1. Car.java
 2. Customer.java
 3. rentalSystem.java
+4. TestingCase.java

 # Set Up
 # 1. Requirement and Installation